 - Get help: Contact the CAES Web Team at caesweb@uga.edu with any accessibility questions.

-These self-paced courses from OIT provide an overview of creating accessible websites or PDF documents.
+These self-paced courses from OIT provide core knowledge on digital accessibility and creating accessible websites and PDF documents.

 Self-Paced Web Accessibility for Website Content Managers